Siamanto: Works

 Dyutsaznoren (Heroically) was written starting in 1897 and finally printed in 1902 in Paris.
 It tells of the hardships of Armenians living under the harsh Ottoman rule.
 Siamanto encouraged the youth to stand up for their rights and demand equality and justice.

 Hayordiner (Armenians) was written between 1902 and 1908 and included three volumes.
-The first one was released in 1905 and dealt with the deep grief and mourning that many had to endure after the Hamidian massacres and other Turkish atrocities.
+The first one was released in 1905 and dealt with the deep grief and mourning that many had to endure after the Hamidian massacres and other Ottoman atrocities.

 Hogevarki yev huysi jaher (Torches of agony and hope) was released in 1907 described in stunning details scenes of massacres, blood and anguish.
 He portrayed the deep thoughts and feelings of the victims and their daily torment.
 The plight of a whole people can be felt while reading this work.
 The author successfully makes the reader feel for the characters and easily win their sympathy.

 Karmir lurer barekames (Bloody news from my friend) was written right after the Adana massacre of 1909.
 It is a poetic work reflecting the pain the author felt for his fellow countrymen.

 Hayreni hraver (The homeland's invitation) was printed in 1910 and released in the United States.
 He wrote about his yearning for his country and encouraged Armenians living abroad to return to their native soil.

 "Surb Mesrop" (Saint Mesrop), published in 1913, is a long poem dedicated to Mesrop Mashtots, the inventor of the Armenian alphabet.